BertilBraun/Advanced-Techniques-in-Chess-Engines/AI-ZeroChessBot/README.md

-# Project: ChessAI-Zero
+# Project: AI-ZeroChessBot

 ## Overview

-ChessAI-Zero is an ambitious project aiming to replicate and explore the AlphaZero approach to computer chess.
+AI-Zero Chess Bot is an ambitious project aiming to replicate and explore the AlphaZero approach to computer chess.
 The project focuses on developing a chess engine that uses a combination of deep neural networks and Monte Carlo Tree Search (MCTS) to evaluate positions and select moves without reliance on traditional chess engines' databases and heuristics.
-By learning from self-play, ChessAI-Zero aspires to discover and refine its understanding of chess strategy, tactics, and endgames, pushing the boundaries of artificial chess intelligence.
+By learning from self-play, AI-Zero Chess Bot aspires to discover and refine its understanding of chess strategy, tactics, and endgames, pushing the boundaries of artificial chess intelligence.

 ## Goals

 - To implement a neural network that can evaluate chess positions (value) and suggest move probabilities (policy) based on the current board state.
 - To integrate the neural network with Monte Carlo Tree Search (MCTS) for effective move selection and game exploration.
 - To train the neural network using self-play, allowing the system to learn and improve its chess-playing capabilities iteratively.
-- To assess the performance of ChessAI-Zero against various benchmarks, including traditional engines and human players.
+- To assess the performance of AI-Zero Chess Bot against various benchmarks, including traditional engines and human players.

 ## Architecture

-ChessAI-Zero comprises two main components: the Neural Network (NN) and the Monte Carlo Tree Search (MCTS).
+AI-Zero Chess Bot comprises two main components: the Neural Network (NN) and the Monte Carlo Tree Search (MCTS).

 ### Neural Network